Characterization of non-classical particle propagation using superpositions of position and momentum: Results and Discussion

 \subsection{Negativity of the Wigner function}

-$w_{\mathrm{inter}}$ is a quasi probability because it represents interference patterns that can take on negative values.
-The Wigner function $W(x,p)$ is a more detailed quasi probability, where each phase space point $(x,p)$ is associated with particle motion in a straight line.
-If a minimal joint probability of $P(L)+P(B)-1$ resulted in an equally high value of the quasi probability $W_{LB}$, the particle propagation inequality could never be violated.
+$w_{\mathrm{inter}}$ is a quasi-probability because it represents interference patterns that can take on negative values.
+The Wigner function $W(x,p)$ is a more detailed quasi-probability, where each phase space point $(x,p)$ is associated with particle motion in a straight line.
+If a minimal joint probability of $P(L)+P(B)-1$ resulted in an equally high value of the quasi-probability $W_{LB}$, the particle propagation inequality could never be violated.
 However, Eq.(\ref{eq:WLBmax}) limits this value to $LB/(\pi \hbar)$.
 For the detection intervals of $55 \:\mathrm{\mu m}$, $W_{LB}\leq 0.074$.
 This is significantly lower than the minimal joint probability of the interference term, $w_{\mathrm{inter}}=0.152$.
 According to Eq.(\ref{eq:negative_wigner}), the integral over the Wigner function over the phase space region outside of both intervals $L$ and $B$ has an upper bound of